 Welcome to the University of Central Arkansas' graduate program in College Student Personnel Services and Administration (CSPA) webpage!
 The CSPA program provides professional preparation for students seeking student services positions in both two-year and four-year postsecondary institutions.
 The program is interdisciplinary to prepare student services administrators for diverse areas of responsibility, including campus climate and diversity, finance, budgeting, grant writing, assessment, leadership/ team-building, and legal/ ethical issues.
-Please feel free to contact one of the the Program Co-Coordinators, Dr. Susan Barclay or Dr. Lawrence Mrozek with any questions.
+Please feel free to contact the Program Coordinator, Dr. Susan Barclay, with any questions.

 General Program Information